HenryCWoo/ProjectColada/README.md

 Don't know what to make with the ingredients you have at hand?
 Use the AI Bartender to build you a never-before-seen mixture!

-Notes:\n
+Notes:

-Android Project ProjectColada is deprecated, ProjectColada2 in is development.\n Uses Firebase for user authentication.\n
+Android Project ProjectColada is deprecated, ProjectColada2 in is development.

+Uses Firebase for user authentication.

 SQL database used to hold all recipes, but does not contain user-sensitive information.